-- you eat the eggs of your free range chickens - you grow and eat root vegetables in ground-level gardens (not raised beds) - young children play in and may eat your garden soil.
+- · You eat the eggs of your free range chickens - You grow and eat root vegetables - · Young children play in and may eat your garden soil.

-If these activities apply, you may like to change the way you use your garden, or you can opt to have the soil tested (see the flow chart below for more detail).
+If these activities apply, you may like to change the way you use your garden, or you can opt to have the soil tested (see the chart on the next page for more detail).

 City and town drinking water supplies are tested regularly to make sure they meet the New Zealand Drinking Water Standards.
 If you are on a reticulated water supply, the inclusion of your property on the Register has no impact on the quality of your drinking water.
+If you have a well supply near a potentially contaminated site, consider getting advice.